What is a Batch Number and Why Does it Matter for Product Labeling?

 6 Label Tips for Cosmetics and Beauty Products

-What Counts as a “Cosmetic” Product?
+What counts as a “cosmetic” product?

-This includes “products such as skin creams, lotions, perfumes, lipsticks, fingernail polishes, eye and facial make-up preparations, shampoos, permanent waves, hair colors, toothpastes, deodorants, and any material intended for use as a component of a cosmetic product.”
+Under the FD&C Act, cosmetics are products applied to the body for aesthetic purposes that don’t alter the body’s structure or function (soaps that only claim to cleanse are excluded).
+The category includes skin creams, lotions, perfumes, lipsticks, nail polishes, eye and facial makeup, shampoos, permanent waves, hair colors, toothpastes, deodorants, and any material intended for use as a component of a cosmetic.

-Products that serve both cosmetic and therapeutic purposes, such as fluoride toothpaste or sunscreen, must adhere to the regulatory standards for both cosmetics and drugs, facing more stringent requirements like annual FDA registration and adherence to certain manufacturing practices.
+Some products serve both cosmetic and therapeutic purposes (fluoride toothpaste, sunscreen, anti-dandruff shampoo, antiperspirant deodorants).
+Those are regulated as both cosmetics and drugs, which means more stringent requirements including FDA registration and adherence to drug manufacturing practices.

 Cosmetic Product Labeling Guide